BCDevOps/developer-experience/docs/kcMigration/sso-migration-notification.md

 ### Will there be an impact on the Platform apps?

-Yes there will be service disruption when we enable the new SSO service name, but the effects are expected to be temporary and will last for about 10mins for each realm.
+Yes there will be service disruption when we enable the new SSO service name, but the effects are expected to be temporary and will last for about 10mins for each realm (included in the 2 hours service maintenance window).
 This is caused by KeyCloak internal settings update from Platform Services team, if you are interested in more details, refer to [doc](./KeycloakMigration.md).

 Also note that production SSO service disruption will be scheduled outside of business hours, after 5:00PM.